 - Install Git.

-For some Windows users, you may need to install Rtools in order for some R packages to be installed (which you’ll do shortly).
+For most Windows users, you will need to install Rtools in order for some R packages to be installed correctly (which you’ll do shortly).

 All these programs are required for the course, even Git.
 Git, which is a software program to formally manage versions of files, is used because of it’s popularity and the amount of documentation available for it.
 At the end of the course, you will be using Git and GitHub to manage your group assignment.
 Check out the online book Happy Git with R, especially the “Why Git” section, for an understanding on why we are teaching Git.
 Windows users tend to have more trouble with installing Git than macOS or Linux users.
 See the section on Installing Git for Windows for help.

-If you’re unable to complete the setup procedure due to unfixable technical issues, you can use RStudio Cloud as a last-ditch solution to participate in the course.
+If you’re unable to complete the setup procedure due to unfixable technical issues, you can use RStudio Cloud as a final solution in order to participate in the course.
 For help setting up RStudio Cloud for this course, refer to the RStudio Cloud setup guide.